fommil/fpmortals/manuscript/wip.md

 #### `JsEncoder`

-We have already noted that a lawful `Divisible[JsEncoder]` is not possible, but we can implement `Deriving` directly, which has no laws, and also provides access to field names.
+We have already noted that a lawful `Divisible[JsEncoder]` is not possible, but we can implement `Deriving` directly, which has no laws, and provides access to field names.

-We have some choices to make with regards to JSON serialisation:
+We have some design choices to make with regards to JSON serialisation:

 1. Should we include `null` values?
 We do not include fields if the value is a `JsNull`.